 Our aim is to motivate and empower young people, to help them turn away from negative influences.
 We also provide for them and act as positive role models for young people.

 We believe that through community care and respect, we can help our young people access a positive path, full of opportunities.

-We provide resources to young people in Wandsworth and the surrounding areas, by suppling advice and assistance.
-We organise programmes of physical, educational and other activities, to support families who are effected by violent crimes.
+We provide resources to young people in Wandsworth and the surrounding areas, by supplying advice and assistance.
+We organise programmes of physical, educational and other activities, to support families who are affected by violent crimes.

 Jennifer Beckford delivers talks and presentations to different communities and institutions, where she covers her experience with her son passing, how she was able to forgive the perpetrator, what the needs to be do moving forward and the Nicholas Stewart Projects plans.